tanzeelajvd/privacy-enhanced-distributed-data-mining/README.md

 # Privacy-Enhanced Distributed Data Mining (Phase 2)

-This repository implements **Phase 2** of a privacy-preserving data mining framework based on **Rotation-Based Data Transformation** and **RSS-RMD (Ratio of Secure Summations using Rational Multiplicative Disturbance)**.
+This repository implements **Phase 2** of a privacy-preserving distributed data mining framework based on **Rotation-Based Data Transformation** and **RSS-RMD (Ratio of Secure Summations using Rational Multiplicative Disturbance)**.

-The focus of this phase is the **evaluation of privacy-preserving clustering and classification algorithms** on datasets that have already been transformed using the Phase-1 rotation method.
+The focus of this phase is the **evaluation of privacy-preserving clustering and classification algorithms** on datasets that have already been transformed using the Phase-1 rotation-based method.

 ---

 ## Research Context

-This work is a continuation of the feature-engineering stage implemented in:
+This work is a continuation of the feature engineering stage implemented in:

 **Phase-1: 4D Rotation Transformation**
 🔗 https://github.com/tanzeelajvd/4d_rotation_transformation

-In Phase-1, datasets are transformed using a **4D rotation-based transformation** to preserve statistical properties while protecting raw feature values.
+In Phase-1, datasets are transformed using a **4D rotation-based transformation** that preserves statistical and geometric properties while protecting raw feature values.

-In **Phase-2 (this repository)**, the transformed datasets are used for **privacy-preserving distributed learning** using secure aggregation techniques.
+In **Phase-2 (this repository)**, the transformed datasets are used for **privacy-preserving distributed learning** using secure aggregation techniques without revealing sensitive statistical aggregates.

 ---